Last updated on June 5th, 2023 at 11:45 am

 Propane lets a lot of excess moisture into the air.
 Electric cooking appliances may become your best friend in the wintertime.
 Electric heating is also a better option when it comes to moisture in your RV, and woodstoves are all the rage right now.
 Burning wood produces the dryest heat, though this may be a renovation that you never plan on doing.

-What About Storing My Batteries, Propane Tanks, and Water Tank?
+What About Storing My Batteries, Propane Tanks, And Water Tanks?

 If you are storing your RV for winter, your batteries, propane tanks, and water tank also require some maintenance.
 Your batteries should be stored outside of your RV and disconnected.
 You should have a battery charger for them as well, and keep them charging until they are full.
 Be sure to not overcharge, and store them in a dry place.

-Your water tank and other plumbing systems should be winterized as well.
+Your water tank and other plumbing systems should be winterized as well to keep them in the best condition possible.
 Nothing could be worse than burst pipes in your RV after a season in storage!
 More can go wrong than simply not having a cover; keep these additional things in mind before you store your RV!
 And as always, keep up to date on RV winterizing tips.

 Thanks to the RV experts out there, there are a lot of extra tips to help you safely store your RV this winter.
-Here’s some of the best tips I could find and have experienced myself!
+Here are some of the best tips I could find and have experienced myself!

 - Use lightly scented dryer sheets around your RV (shoved into cracks and corners) to keep the rodents and other pests at bay